 Our work at Ativa has the potential to disrupt healthcare across the globe by decentralizing diagnostic testing and applying machine-learning A.I. at the point-of-care.

-The global market for clinical lab services is worth about $140 billion in 2019.
+The global market for clinical lab services is currently estimated to be about $160 billion in 2020.
 It is long overdue for a shake-up.

 Ativa has developed the first “disease-learning” analyzer which will be trained by a consortium of specialist groups to rapidly create a new class of advanced tests.
 This platform creates a huge dataset that will be monetized in several ways.
 With this breakthrough technology, we are at the forefront of the coming healthcare revolution that will reshape primary care.
 Our A.I. based Screening Apps will disrupt the industry by providing new clinical value at a much lower cost.

 Ativa’s mission is supported by major investors and partners who represent large potential end users globally, including insurance, pharma and lab services partners with direct patient relationships.

 Our work is backed by three global Fortune 100 companies and multiple global Fortune 500 companies, with best-in-class strategic footprints in the United States and China across the blood-testing value chain.
 We have leveraged the expertise of 3M, Honeywell and Bosch as major technology partners and LabCorp as a strategic investor, among others.